 Applicants with a low credit rating could end up paying higher interest rates because they aren’t seen as trustworthy to lenders.
 Before you apply for a loan, pull your credit reports from Equifax, TransUnion and Experian to make sure there aren’t any surprises and you can address any issues.

 Lenders reward those with the highest credit scores, minimal debt and sizeable down payments with the lowest interest rates.
-It’s worth your while to get yourself in the best financial health — it could make a massive difference in how much you end up paying in interest.
+It’s worth your while to get yourself in the best financial health and start repairing your credit — it could make a massive difference in how much you end up paying in interest.

 Your Debt-to-Income Ratio

 Just as we advised calculating all of your debts as part of your financial picture, lenders are doing the same to determine your debt-to-income ratio or how much of your income is being dedicated to your debts.

 Lenders tally up all of your liabilities, including your credit card payments, auto loans, student loans, lines of credit and child support and consider how much you need to commit to each of these debts.

 If servicing your debt takes up more than 36 percent of your gross income, your lender may be wary that your income is not sufficient to cover all of your debts.
 This is why it’s important to tackle your debts as much as you can before you approach lenders about buying a home.